To Deeply Investigate Distant Quasars Using JWST and ALMA

 • JWST Cycle 1, 65.5 (Prime)/8.1 (parallel) hours, A Comprehensive JWST View of the Most Distant Quasars Deep into the Epoch of Reionization.
 Co-PI & Contact

 • JWST Cycle 1, 62/29.5 hours, A SPectroscopic survey of biased halos In the Reionization Era (ASPIRE): A JWST Quasar Legacy Survey.
-Core member
+Core member, leading the SMBH-host study

 • JWST Cycle 1, 6.0 hours, Monster in the Early Universe: Unveiling the Nature of a Dust Reddened Quasar Hosting a Ten-Billion Solar Mass Black Hole at z = 7.1.
 PI